 Flying Only Seems More Dangerous Until I Actually Board The Flight

 The idea of missing a flight, arriving at the wrong airport, or worse, forgetting the passport, scares me to death.
-Because missing a flight, for no matter what reason, means losing a big chunk of money from your bank account.
+Because missing a flight, for no matter what reason, means losing a big chunk of your travel budget.

-During one of my recent trips to Southeast Asia, something similar happened, and the horror game of boarding flights, I was always scared of, turned into my worst nightmare.
-It all happened when I had to book three multi-destination flights, as I was travelling from New Delhi to Thailand, then Thailand to Cambodia, before finally coming back to India from Cambodia.
+During one of my recent trips to Southeast Asia, something similar happened, and the horror game of boarding flights, I was always scared of, turned into my worst nightmares.
+It all happened when I had to book three multi-destination flights, as I was travelling from New Delhi to Thailand, then Thailand to Cambodia, before finally returning to India from Cambodia.
 So three flights in total – each one scheduled 15 days later from the previous one.

-Airports are like train stations, except that in an airport you can’t say ‘fuck it, I am taking a taxi’, and if you miss your flight, you’ve no other option but to book another 20,000 Rupee flight with this time, a middle seat, and right next to the emergency door.
+Airports are like train stations, except that in an airport you can’t say ‘fuck it, I am taking a bus’, and if you miss your flight, you’ve no other option but to book another 30,000 Rupee flight with this time, a middle seat, and right next to the emergency door.
 So I hate flying.
-And I find it risky.
+And yes, I find it risky in my own way.